 Ryder Cup 2023: Date, venue, format and schedule for Rome

-The 2023 Ryder Cup is almost upon us with the 44th edition getting under way tomorrow at Marco Simone Golf and Country Club, northeast of Rome.
-Team USA are the holders following their 19-9 victory at Whistling Straits in 2021.
+The 2023 Ryder Cup is under way at Marco Simone Golf and Country Club, with Europe racing to a 4-0 lead after a clean sweep in the morning foursomes.

-Europe’s Ryder Cup captain Luke Donald believes his team will take inspiration from the brilliant fightback which saw Europe retain the Solheim Cup last Sunday.
+The fiery pairing of Jon Rahm and Tyrrell Hatton set the tone, dismantling world No 1 Scottie Scheffler and Sam Burns 4&3 before rookie Luvig Aberg and an inspired Viktor Hovland beat Max Homa and Open champion Brian Harman by the same margin.

-Suzann Pettersen’s side lost the opening session at Finca Cortesin 4-0, but roared back to secure the first 14-14 draw in the history of the biennial event and, as the holders, maintain their grip on the trophy.
+Sepp Straka and Shane Lowry won match three 2&1 over Rickie Fowler and Collin Morikawa, with Rory McIlroy and Tommy Fleetwood completing the clean sweep against arguably the USA’s strongest pair in Xander Schauffele and Patrick Cantlay.

 When is the Ryder Cup?